Saloni-Gharge/portfolio/content/posts/testpost/index.md

 ---
-title: "Quranntino: Indoor Positioning and Geofencing System for Covid Hospitals"
+title: "Quranntino: Indoor Positioning and Geofencing System"
-date: 2021-06-15T00:00:00+00:00
+date: 2021-04-15
 description: "A smart IoT-based geofencing and patient monitoring system designed to ensure safety and efficiency in Covid hospitals."
 menu:
   sidebar: